Squeezing properties of degenerate high-order hyper-Raman lines emitted by a two-level system

 \section{Model}

-The model of the material system is a two-level system, which may be an acceptably used to describe harmonic generation in semiconductor heterostructures \cite{H94}, granted that the wavefunction is spams basically two band, with negligible additional components.
-On the other hand, the simplicity of two-level systems help forming qualitatively correct predictions, and offer insight into the dynamics.
+The fundamental, and necessarily very simplified model of the material system in quantum optics is the two-level atom, which may be acceptably used to describe harmonic generation in semiconductor heterostructures \cite{H94,HG22}, granted that the wavefunction spams essentially two isolated bound states, with negligible effect on the dynamics by additional components.
+On the other hand, the simplicity of two-level systems helps forming qualitatively correct predictions and offers insight into the dynamics as well.

-In our model, we will assume that the external excitations are strong, and can be treated classically, and that the dipole-approximation during interaction stands.
-We separate the electromagnetic field into far-field and near-field regions, and express the far-field scattered radiation with the near-field quantities, which are calculated approximately, without taking spatial dependencies into consideration.

-For this purpose, the far-field vector potential operator can be expressed \cite{Keller11} with the current density operator as:

-From here on, we use notation $t_{ret}\equiv t- \tfrac{|\mathbf{r}-\mathbf{r'}|}{c} $.
-Focusing only on the scattered radiation and leaving aside polarization, the expression can be rewritten for the special case of two-level system as: